Mikael Granlund Game Preview: Sharks vs. Canucks

-The San Jose Sharks, Mikael Granlund included, will meet the Vancouver Canucks on Monday, November 20, 2023 at 10:00 PM ET.
-Prop bets for Granlund in that upcoming Sharks-Canucks matchup are available, so check out our stats to help you.
+Mikael Granlund will be on the ice when the San Jose Sharks and Vancouver Canucks meet on Saturday at SAP Center at San Jose, beginning at 10:00 PM ET.
+Prop bets for Granlund are available, and we have information to help you make good calls.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.